zeitlings/alfred-devonthink/README.md

 - Tag Search with auto suggest
 - Document Actions
     - move, replicate, duplicate, create annotation file, find similar items, etc.
 	- `Extra` Get the BibTeX reference or CSL formatted citation from a DOI or ISBN number.
 	    The latter can be generated from an existing BibTeX reference.[^1]
 - Multiple Document Actions
     - move, replicate, open all, **reciprocal linking**, etc.
     - > __Note__[^2]
 - Navigate the Folder Structure
 - Import New Documents to Location
 - Customizable Annotation Templates
-- Copy Page Link for open PDF documents
 - Colored Labels (customize as needed)
 	- Colored Flags on labeled records
+- Copy Page Link for open PDF Documents

 ## Actionable Options